A5H73Y/Parkour/docs/tutorials/fresh-install.md

 ## Making configuration changes

 Parkour is incredibly customisable, using the `config.yml` to set the plugin up perfectly for any server.
-Changes can be made freely and applied using `/pa reload` but note that some changes require a full server restart to take affect.
+Changes can be made freely and applied using `/pa reload` but note that some changes require a full server restart to take effect.

 For more information on the `config.yml` contents, [click here](tutorials/plugin-config?id=configyml).